NPJigaK/pubg-match-replayer/README.md

 ##### Auto Replay
 You can automatically move the slider at a constant interval.
 Click the button on the right side of the slider to start playback, and click it again to stop.
 The slider on the right side controls the playback speed (default is 6x).
 *Refer to the image below:
 ![AutoReplay](https://raw.githubusercontent.com/KagiJPN/pubg-match-replayer/master/docs/img/replayer7.JPG)

 ##### Screenshot
-![screenshot](https://raw.githubusercontent.com/KagiJPN/pubg-match-replayer/master/docs/img/replayer8.JPG)
 By clicking the screenshot button in the upper right corner of the map, you can download a screenshot of the map.
 *Please note that this feature may take some time to process as it is not yet optimized.
+*Refer to the image below:
+![screenshot](https://raw.githubusercontent.com/KagiJPN/pubg-match-replayer/master/docs/img/replayer8.JPG)

 ## Finally
 There may be some confusing explanations.